 RPT-SEB Q1 op profit just misses forecasts

-(Repeats to additional alert with no changes to text)
+(Repeats to additional news alerts with no changes to text)

 STOCKHOLM, April 23 (Reuters) - Swedish banking group SEB reported on Tuesday a smaller-than-expected rise in first-quarter operating profits as commission income missed forecasts.